 Connection types: The oldest standard is NMEA-0183.
-This is a wired connection using shielded twisted-pair serial cable with a 4800 baud RS-422 balanced connection.
+This is a wired connection using a shielded twisted-pair serial cable with a 4800 baud RS-422 balanced connection.
 This is a combination that provides reliable communications and minimal RF interference (but don’t forget the shield).

 A NMEA-0183 connection can generally be cross-connected to a RS-232 computer connection.
-Many manufacturers recommend against this but in practice it works fine in most cases.
+Many manufacturers recommend against this, but in practice it works fine in most cases.
 And for AIS data, a 38400 baud NMEA connection is used to accommodate the higher data rate.

 An alternative to serial connections is a wired or wireless network connection.
-Network communications can either be TCP, where two devices connect to each other with a “handshake” protocol and can exchange data both ways, or UDP where one device sends data to another device (one or many) without any handshake or acknowledgement.
+Network communications can either be TCP, where two devices connect to each other with a “handshake” protocol and can exchange data both ways, or UDP where one device sends data to another device (one or many) without any handshake or acknowledgment.
 UDP most closely duplicates a traditional wired NMEA-0183 connection but can run into problems particularly over WiFi networks.
-A more robust alternative is a TCP connection, basically a one-to-one connection but many applications (including Airmail) can operate as a TCP server and can handle multiple connections.
+A more robust alternative is a TCP connection, which is basically a one-to-one connection but many applications (including Airmail) can operate as a TCP server and can handle multiple connections.

 Some examples: As we said, lots of options so let’s explore some specific situations.
 The ultimate goal here is to get data into Airmail for position reporting, but you will almost certainly want the same data available to a charting program.
 A GPS and/or instrument system will have a NMEA-0183 output acting as a “talker”, but remember that each “listener” (including computer serial ports) can only connect to one “talker”.
 Additionally, computer COM ports cannot be shared between different applications.